dentemple/boilerplate/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-> A React/Redux boilerplate.
+> A React/Redux boilerplate based on Create React App

-This repo is for my own use only.
+Feel free to fork, clone, or copy this repo!

-However, feel free to fork, clone, or copy!
+Even though this boilerplate is primarily for myself, it may provide useful insight into how certain technologies fit together.

 ## Features